tildearrow/furnace/doc/2-interface/asset-list.md

 - **Move down**: same, but downward.
 - **Delete**: deletes the currently selected instrument. pattern data will be adjusted to use the next available instrument in the list.

+instruments may be dragged and dropped to reorder them. this will change instrument numbers throughout the module accordingly.

 ## folder view

 ![instruments window in folder view](instruments-folder.png)